 Sticky ginger cake is deliciously spiced with both ground ginger and stem ginger.
-It’s an easy bake to knock together using the syrup from the jar of stem ginger to create the sticky topping on this ginger loaf cake.
+It's an easy bake to knock together using the syrup from the jar of stem ginger to create the sticky topping on this stem ginger cake.

-Why you’ll love this sticky stem ginger cake
+Why I love this cake

 This sticky ginger loaf cake should not be compared to a McVitie's Jamaican ginger cake in any way.
 It's really quite different and a delight in its own right:

-- It’s a great size – expect around 10 generous slices.
+- It's a great size: Expect around 10 generous slices.

 Ingredients notes

-Golden syrup: this magical ingredient helps add both structure and depth of flavour to the cake.
-Golden syrup is a very British product (often associated with cornflake tart) but for those living outside of the UK, it’s well worth investing in a jar as there is no close substitute.
+Golden syrup: This magical ingredient helps add both structure and depth of flavour to the cake.
+Golden syrup is a very British product (often associated with cornflake tart) but for those living outside of the UK, it's well worth investing in a jar as there is no close substitute.
 If you cannot get hold of it then use honey but the flavour of the cake will be different.

-Black treacle: similarly, this is included for the taste and texture elements that a dab of it provides.
+Black treacle: Similarly, this is included for the taste and texture elements that a dab of it provides.
 Again, black treacle is notoriously British but at a push substitute with dark molasses.

 Soured cream: I often add either soured cream or Greek yoghurt to my cake batters as it adds fantastic texture to the bake and turns the crumb deliciously soft.
 Although I've stipulated soured cream in this recipe if you have Greek yoghurt to hand it works equally well.